 Vendor Delivery - The vendor will deliver to you for a mutually agreed fee.

-Composition, color, narrative, these are the tools in Maggie Hickman’s arsenal.
-Approaching filmmaking from the photography world, Maggie discovered that the moving image could be as artful and engaging as the beautiful still images that she crafted in the years before embarking on a film production career.
-But embracing her creative side required that she also exercise a high level of business acumen.
+At all times, Maggie could draw on the innate tools of composition, color, and narrative.
+Approaching the cinematic process from a photographer's perspective, she discovered that the moving image could be as artful and engaging as the beautiful still images that she crafted in the years before embarking on a film production career.
+But embracing her creative side also required an exercise of a high level of business acumen.